philippkahr/docs-content/manage-data/ingest/transform-enrich/common-mistakes.md

 #### ![do](../../images/icon-check.svg) **Do**: Use `.isEmpty()` for strings

+% TO DO: Find link to `isEmpty()` method
-To check if a string field is not empty, use the [`isEmpty()` method](elasticsearch://reference/scripting-languages/painless/painless#painless-api-reference-string) in your condition.
+To check if a string field is not empty, use the `isEmpty()` method in your condition.
 For example:

 ```painless
 "if": "ctx.user?.geo?.region instanceof String && ctx.user.geo.region.isEmpty() == false"